 The Shimano Saragosa has been around for a while, going back to 2008.
 It has been a favorite with saltwater fishermen from day one due to its quality construction and affordability, making it an attractive mid-priced alternative to costlier, premium saltwater spinning reels.
-It has only gotten better over last the years, particularly since joining Shimano’s prestigious “SW” offshore lineup in 2013 – a club that also includes the Stella SW and the Twin Power SW.
+It has only gotten better over the last few years, particularly since joining Shimano’s prestigious “SW” offshore lineup in 2013 – a club that also includes the Stella SW and the Twin Power SW.

 In fact, the Saragosa SW which comes in 6 sizes, from the SW 5000 to the SW 25000, shares many of the same components, specs and features found in the more expensive Stella SW.
 Let’s look closer at some key areas.